epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/DotnetMigration.md

 # .NET: Migration .NET Framework v4.5.2 to .NET 8

+## Overview
-This guide provides a step-by-step workflow for migrating a project from .NET Framework v4.5.2 to .NET 8.
+This guide outlines a structured process for executing the migration workflow.
+Its primary focus is on converting the majority of the codebase from .NET Framework v4.5.2 to .NET 8 efficiently and effectively.

 ---